 Where can I get a copy of your presentation?

 Our presentations are updated regularly, with each Protect officer adding their own individual style to deliver content covering the principles laid down by the NCSC.
-You can download a basic template from one of our presentations below to assist you with developing your own internal awareness programmes.
-You should research each of the topics yourself using other resources linked on this site to ensure that your version is up to date and accurate.
+You can contact us direct to obtain a basic template of one of our presentations to assist you with developing your own internal awareness programmes.

 Where can I find videos with a cyber awareness theme?

 What should I consider when backing up data?

 - Identify what you need to back up